SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter5/Day1.md

   /*
   NOOOOOOOO it will not log the name
   WHY?
-  because the input "Jacob" is equivalent to 5 and this does not just like Jacob and any other names of 5 lenght like Judes, Janet, Caden - lol!
+  because the input "Jacob" is equivalent to 5 and this pre condition does not just like Jacob and any other names of 5 lenght like Judes, Janet, Caden - lol!
   Try using "Solomon" and it will work because the name with 7 letters are super cool enough for this code to reject -lol!
   */